Exploring Lee-Yang and Fisher Zeros in the 2D Ising model through multipoint Pad\'e approximants

-The scatter is from $\sim700$ noise-varied Taylor coefficients used to construct the respective rational functions.
-The error bars obtained from this analysis are used in the study of scaling in the next section. \item \textbf{Systematic errors}: These are the errors on the closest poles resulting from varying the order of the multi-point Pad\'e and (or) changing the selection of the input points used to construct the rational approximant, while keeping the order the same.
-We can estimate this error on the closest pole by repeatedly solving for various orders of the rational function, while working with the central values of the Taylor coefficients.
+The scatter is from repeating the bootstrap procedure around $\sim700$ times, keeping the order of the Pad\'e approximant fixed at $[m,n] = [25,25]$. \item \textbf{Systematic errors}: These are the errors on the closest poles resulting from varying the order of the multi-point Pad\'e and (or) changing the selection of the input points used to construct the Pad\'e approximant, using only the central values of the input data.
 The idea is to change the input points by deleting data in a systematic way to construct the rational function of varying orders.
+We vary the order of the Pad\'e approximant from $[m,n] = [25,25] \to [5,5]$.
 We now refer to Fig.~\ref{fig:sing_scatterSYS} where we show the singularity structure for $L=15$ lattice \footnote{The reader may notice this is a slightly different plot than that of Fig.~\ref{fig:LeeYangZerosL} (Top), although they are both using the same input data for the $L=15$ lattice (all available Taylor coefficients at their central values).
 The reason is that the rational functions have both been calculated using different methods : the one in Fig.~\ref{fig:LeeYangZerosL} using the Linear solver and the one in this plot using the least square fitting procedure.
 The goal is to further show the stability of the genuine structure of the poles obtained}.
-Here the scatter of poles arising from changing the order of the rational function is shown as dark blue points, notice that the scatter is over only around $\sim50$ points, as the goal is only to show the stability of the zero. \end{itemize} Note that the systematic effects explained above only arise because of the noise present on the data.
-If the data had been clean, any order of the rational approximation would give identical results.
-In other words, the systematic errors mentioned above are correlated with the statistical errors. \\
+Here the scatter of poles arising from changing the order of the rational function is shown as dark blue points, notice that the scatter is over only around $\sim50$ points, as the goal is only to show the stability of the closest pole. \end{itemize}